bladelei/DTP-emulator/README.md

 - create_network
 - get_topo_list

+get the execute order of node according to network architecture and blocks information in node

 - run_stop (stop_time=-1)

 only run emulator for "stop_time" ms.
 It will run consistently if "stop_time" equal -1.

+- adjust_nodes

+push blocks in the node to next node

 - log block
 - analysis